MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-ad-hoc.md

 ## Review Microsoft service health

-Why Important: If you are experiencing problems with a cloud service, please check the service health to determine whether this is a known issue with a resolution in progress before you call support or spend time troubleshooting.
+If you are experiencing problems with a cloud service, please check the service health to determine whether this is a known issue with a resolution in progress before you call support or spend time troubleshooting.
-Where: M365 admin center > Health > Service health
+**Where**: M365 admin center > Health > Service health
 Microsoft 365 Service health status (office365.com)
 Twitter: @MSFT365status

 ## Run advanced hunting queries

-Why Important: Similar to reviewing activity logs, Advanced Hunting can be used as a scheduled activity, ability to create custom detections or ad-hoc to proactively hunt for threats.
+Similar to reviewing activity logs, Advanced Hunting can be used as a scheduled activity, ability to create custom detections or ad-hoc to proactively hunt for threats.
 Advanced Hunting is a unified tool that allows you to hunt for threats across M365D.
 It’s a good practice to save frequently used queries for faster manual threat hunting and remediation.
 Heare are a couple of examples of AH queries for MDA:
-Persona: SOC analyst
+**Persona**: SOC analysts
-Where: M365 Defender portal > Hunting > Advanced hunting
-Office - FileDownloaded Events
+**Where**: In the Microsoft Defender XDR Portal, select Hunting > Advanced hunting Office - FileDownloaded Events
 CloudAppEvents
 | where ActionType == "FileDownloaded"